 Of course, we often forget about them, ignoring them to the point of neglect.
 The trouble starts as soon as they start acting up.
 Most people don’t even realize how many foot-related conditions are out there.
 In fact, there are so many that there is a whole separate department of medicine focused solely (see what we did there?) on the feet and ankles, called podiatry.
-In our orthopedic centers in Boca Raton and Boynton Beach, we have two podiatrists: Desiree Garzon, DPM and Kyle J. Kinmon DPM.
-They are the ones who will get you back on your feet, so to speak!
+In our orthopedic centers in Boca Raton and Boynton Beach, we have podiatrist: Desiree Garzon, DPM .
+He is one who will get you back on your feet, so to speak! 🙂

 This article will prove helpful to people who are either struggling with a foot or ankle-related condition or are interested in preventing one from developing.
 Here are a couple simple guidelines on how to keep your feet in good shape.